Juan R. Torruella: Sailing career

 Torruella was captain of the Puerto Rican team in each of the four Olympics.
 He also competed in the 1975 and 1979 Pan American Games.
-In the 1984 Summer Olympic Games in Los Angeles, Torruella served as a coach; he was informed of his appointment to the First Circuit while coaching in summer 1974.
+In the 1984 Summer Olympic Games in Los Angeles, Torruella served as a coach; he was informed of his appointment to the First Circuit while coaching in summer 1984.

 As a yachtsman, Torruella made several long-distance sea voyages, including two trans-Atlantic crossings in 1992, on the 500th anniversary of Columbus's first voyage; a few years later, Torruella undertook an 8,000-mile sailing trip across the Caribbean Sea and Panama Canal to the Pacific Ocean, where he visited the Galápagos Islands and Puerto Montt, Chile, before traveling to Buenos Aires, Argentina, via Cape Horn.

 Personal life and death

-Torruella met his wife, Judith (Judy) Wirt in 1955 and had two sons, two daughters, eight grandchildren, and numerous great-grandchildren.
-Torruella died on October 26, 2020, in San Juan, Puerto Rico, at the age of 87.
+Torruella met his wife, Judith (Judy) Wirt in 1955 and had two sons (including fellow Puerto Rican Olympic sailor Juan Jr.), two daughters, eight grandchildren, and numerous great-grandchildren.
+Torruella died on October 26, 2020, in San Juan, Puerto Rico, from a massive heart attack, at the age of 87.